 Note: Graduate students must complete at least 24 course credits of graduate course work after being accepted for graduate study.

-The Dean of Graduate Studies will examine documents submitted and make one of the following determinations:
+The appropriate school dean will examine documents submitted and make one of the following determinations:

 Print this page.